 If a doctor tells a patient that they will die if they do not have surgery, that patient is allowed to say ‘no’, under the Pennsylvania informed consent law.
-The law which protects patient’s right to make their own medical decisions, also extends to the right of every patient, to be informed of the risks, consequences, and alternatives of any surgery or procedure.
+The law which protects patient’s right to make their own medical decisions, and also extends to the right of every patient, to be informed of the risks, consequences, and alternatives of any surgery or procedure.

 It is only after understanding the risks, the consequences, and alternatives, of a proposed surgery or procedure that a patient can truly make an informed decision.
 An action or lawsuit for lack of informed consent is actionable, even if the procedure or surgery was performed correctly, and even if the surgery was beneficial.

-Physicians are not allowed legally to substitute their decision-making process for that of the patient.
-If you believe a procedure or surgery was performed whereby you did not understand the risks, consequences, alternatives, or if you believe more surgery was performed than previously agreed upon, you should call our medical malpractice lawyers and let us review your case for free.
+We believe that patients have the legal and moral right to decide what happens to their own bodies.
+Physicians should not allowed legally to substitute their decision-making process for that of the patient.
+If you believe a procedure or surgery was performed whereby you did not understand the risks, consequences, alternatives, or if you believe more surgery was performed than previously agreed upon, we would be happy to review your case for free.

-EXAMPLE: (Proposed Jury Instructions | Lack of Informed Consent):
+PA Proposed Jury Instructions (Lack of Informed Consent):